Adverbs of definite frequency

 The word order, which means the position in a sentence, of adverbs of definite frequency is not very complicated in English.
 They almost exclusively occur at the end of the statement.
-Be careful, however, as it is quite easy to confuse them with adverbs/adverbials of definite time – this type of adverbials can also stand at the beginning of the sentence.
+Be careful, however, as it is quite easy to confuse them with – this type of adverbials can also stand at the beginning of the sentence.

 - As a rule, adverbs of definite frequency only appear at the end of the sentence.
 This principle also means that they cannot be placed before the object.
 Compare:

 - “In Germany, you have to make the tax declaration yearly.”

 - Careful: Such an adverb can never precede the object:

 - Correct: “John buys the newspaper daily.”